 Is Rouen worth visiting?
-A Rouen day trip has Gothic architecture, medieval streets, and Joan of Arc sites.
-Take the train from Paris to Rouen and go!
+A Paris to Rouen day trip has Gothic architecture, medieval streets, Joan of Arc, and the train from Paris it easy!

 Rouen History & Today

 When choosing my day trips from Paris, I’m often a city is worth visiting if it has intriguing history and beautiful architecture – and a trip to Rouen has that in spades.

 Rouen, the capital of Normandy, enjoys an extensive history full of suprise twists and battles for control.
 The beginnings of the city trace back to a tribe of Gaul which later the Normans took over.
 In 1150 AD, Rouen was given a charter of self-government before King Philip II Augustus brought Rouen into the French Kingdom in 1204.

 But that was hardly the end of Rouen’s tumultuous history.
 Following becoming part of the French Kingdom, Rouen still had assassinations, surrendering to Henry V of England, and the excommunication of the English King.
 Add in Joan of Arc burned at the stake, and later the Kriegsmarine headquarters during the German occupation, and Rouen has weathered it’s share of momentous history.

 The history of Rouen is fascinating.
 If you are into European history, you are going to love exploring the sights of today.

 Use this guide to decide if Rouen is worth visiting for you, and if so, make a plan!

 While the above tells you about Rouen, it doesn’t really answer whether Rouen is worth visiting.
 For me, the answer is an absolute YES.
 The train trip (see below) is very manageable at 1.25-1.75 hours long.
 The transfer from train station to historic area is a short 10 minute walk, or a super-easy metro trip.
 The logistics are easy.